POETSII/pstack/README.md

 when certain conditions are met, allowing users to inspect local message buffers and debug problematic execution scenarios.

-- **Instrumentation**: they make it very easy to log events of interest and profile applications.

-- **Productivity**: they make it possible to leverage high-level programming productivity to prototype POETS applications.
-Application engines allow messages to be consumed and generated by user-supplied Python functions, giving users the full power of the entire Python ecosystem.
+- **Productivity**: they make it possible to leverage high-level programming productivity to develop POETS applications.

-For a real-life example of an application engine in use see [`example-engine.py`](example-engine.py).
+For a real-life example of an application engine in action see [`example-engine.py`](example-engine.py).

 ---